fiolkaf/bussi/README.md

 ## Overview

-Bussi.js is a simple messagebus written in Javascript
+Bussi.js is a simple messagebus written in Javascript.

 ## Usage